adred/messaging-app-demo/README.md

 ### Additional (Planned) Features

-These features outline how I would finish and enhance the project:
+These features outline how I would finish the project:

-- **Structured Logging:**
-  Integrate a logging library (e.g., [zap](https://github.com/uber-go/zap)) for structured and leveled logs.
-- **Tracing:**
-  Implement distributed tracing using OpenTelemetry to track requests across microservices or internal components.
 - **File Sharing:**
   Add support for file sharing in chats, with validation for PDF, JPEG, and PNG files.
-- **Hot Reload:**
-  Use [air](https://github.com/cosmtrek/air) for hot reloading during development to speed up the feedback loop.
-- **Task Automation:**
-  Utilize a `Makefile` or a tool like [Task](https://github.com/go-task/task) to automate common tasks (e.g., running Wire for dependency injection code generation, starting Air, running tests, etc.).
-- **Health Check Endpoint:**
-  Expose a health check endpoint (e.g., `/health`) to monitor the status of the application and its dependencies.

 ## Setup Instructions